Updated February 18, 2021.

-As health authorities look to contain the spread of COVID-19, more and more people are being asked to self-quarantine or self-isolate each day.
+As health authorities look to contain the spread of COVID-19, quarantine and isolation remain central tools to controlling and ending the pandemic.
 And if you're a parent or caretaker of elderly parents, you might find yourself feeling overwhelmed just at the thought of these measures.
 While these words may trigger sci-fi images of hazmat suits or cushioned solitary cells, the reality is far less terrifying.
-Here’s what you need to know if you or someone you know has been told to self-quarantine.
+Here’s what you need to know if you or someone you know has been told to quarantine.

 What’s the difference between quarantine and isolation?

-According to the CDC, quarantines are meant to restrict the movement of people who may have been exposed to a contagious disease to see if they become sick.
-These individuals are asymptomatic but have either traveled to an area with an active outbreak of the virus, or have had close contact with a laboratory-confirmed case of COVID-19.
-Self-quarantining allows health officials to closely monitor the development of symptoms, if any, while preventing further transmission of the virus.
-Those who are asked to self-quarantine will be told to stay home and avoid contact with others for 14 days.
+Quarantines are meant to prevent people without symptoms who may have been exposed to a contagious disease from infecting others These individuals are asymptomatic but have either traveled to an area with an active outbreak of the virus, or have had close contact with a laboratory-confirmed case of COVID-19.
+Quarantining allows close monitoring for the development of symptoms, if any, while preventing further transmission of the virus.
+The safest way to quarantine is to stay home and avoid contact with others for 14 days.

-Isolation, meanwhile, refers to separating those who are already sick from the rest of the population.
-Self-isolation provides individuals the opportunity to recover from the virus without spreading it to others.
-Patients who have tested positive for COVID-19 should self-isolate until the following:
+Isolation, meanwhile, refers to separating those who are already sick from those around them that they might infect.
+Isolation provides individuals the opportunity to recover from the virus without spreading it to others.
+Patients who have tested positive for COVID-19 should isolate until the following: